chamberlain student

 What are the requirements to start clinical experiences?

-General expected clinical behaviors and outcomes are detailed in the Undergraduate Student Handbook and course syllabi and include required technical standards.
-The Student Handbook also addresses dress code, attendance and punctuality.
-Nursing students are expected to demonstrate professional behavior, including good communications and effective interpersonal relationship skills, honesty, trust, integrity, and compliance with rules and regulations in a clinical setting.
+Chamberlain University nursing students are expected to demonstrate professional behavior, including good communication and effective interpersonal relationship skills, honesty, trust, integrity, and compliance with rules and regulations in a clinical setting.

-Chamberlain is concerned with both the health and safety of its students and the patients they treat.
-Students are expected to be aware of their personal health, including their immunity to certain diseases.
-They also must be willing to submit to drug testing, possess current CPR certification, and be well versed in patient confidentiality and workplace safety issues.
+Chamberlain University is concerned with both the health and safety of its students and the patients they care for.
+Students are expected to provide proof of their personal health, including such items as CPR Certification, 2 Step PPD, and their immunity to certain diseases in our compliance vendor system.
+They also must submit to drug testing, background check, fingerprinting, and be well-versed in patient confidentiality and workplace safety issues through completion of forms and quizzes in our compliance vendor system.
+For more specifics on your compliance requirements, please refer to your compliance workbook.

-Students work closely with their campus Clinical Coordinator and Corporate Clinical Compliance to become and remain compliant with all requirements throughout their enrollment at Chamberlain.
+Students work closely with their location Clinical Coordinator and Corporate Clinical Healthcare Compliance to become and remain compliant with all requirements throughout their enrollment at Chamberlain.

 When do I participate in clinicals?